 You may have seen change models that depict human experience as a linear curve.
-The idea is that people progress through change by transitioning progressively through different emotional phases.
+The idea is that people progress through change by transitioning gradually through different emotional phases.
 On the whole, it’s a useful tool – except, that is, when it isn’t.
 Perhaps a more apt metaphor for complex change in organisations today could be a snakes and ladders board.
 (If you’re not familiar with this children’s game, it involves rolling a dice to move a piece from start to finish, step by step.
 If you land on a ladder, you accelerate forward.
 If you land on a snake, you slide backwards.)

-That’s so often what happens – and so often what change feels like too.
+That’s so often what happens in change – and so often what it feels like too.
 We step forward then, all of a sudden, someone or something hits us and knocks us off course.
 We trip up, fall down, get up, dust ourselves off, steady ourselves and find our feet again.
 We take another step, more cautiously this time and, unexpectedly, happily, something positive shifts.
-Wow, we leap forward filled with fresh energy, confidence and hope.
+Wow, we leap forward now filled with fresh energy, confidence and hope.
 Success!
 We smile, breathe…then, shockingly, the ground gives way.
 Woah?!
 How did that happen?
 Where did that come from?
 Two steps forward, one step back.

 Why is this metaphor useful?
 It creates a realistic expectation, an anticipation, that enables us to handle change.
 If we know in advance that change will feel chaotic at times; that multiple changes from different sources may well collide and create conflict; that not everything will be as smooth, clear, organised and coordinated as we may hope for; that sometimes our energy will dip or rise, that we may feel irritable, excited, annoyed all in the same day and – yet – that we will get through this; that the ‘miserable middle’ is only the middle; we can keep moving forward, pushing ahead.

 It normalises what otherwise feels abnormal.
 It helps us not to panic.
 It begs interesting questions too.
 For instance: Whose game is this?
 Who decides the rules and why?
 What piece have I chosen to represent me – or my team?
 Who or what are the snakes and ladders here?
 Am I a ladder for others or a snake?
 How resilient and resourceful am I if I land on a snake?
 Who am I competing with?
-Who rolls the dice?
 What would it mean to win?
+Who roles the dice?
 As leaders, coaches, OD and trainers, we can listen for the metaphors that our people/clients use; explore them playfully; experiment with alternatives.

 ‘I was embarrassed to ask the king for a cavalry bodyguard to protect us from bandits on the road.
 We had just told the king, ‘Our God lovingly looks after all who seek him.’’
 (Ezra 8:22)